 Currency & Best Way to Get Money

-The national currency in Ireland is the Euro.
-Currency exchange can be made in most banks and post offices as well as some hotels and travel agencies.
-Traveler's checks should be exchanged at banks or exchange offices since very few businesses will accept them (ATMs and credit cards make them nearly obsolete).
-For the best exchange rate, use ATMs, found almost everywhere.
+The national currency in the Republic of Ireland is the euro.
+Currency exchange can be made in most banks and post offices, as well as some hotels and travel agencies.
+Traveler's checks should be exchanged at banks or exchange offices, as very few businesses will accept them; ATMs and credit cards have made them nearly obsolete.
+For the best exchange rate, use ATMs, which are found almost everywhere.
 Check www.xe.com for the latest currency exchange information.

 Note: Many European ATMs display only numerals on the keypad.
 For pin codes that include letters, commit to memory or jot down the translation to numbers.